Projects

 Among the youngest participants to have a research paper selected for publication ina Scopus-indexed journal.

-Study of Biomarker-based approaches for early detection of ALzheimer'susing Machine Learning
+Research Paper on Study of Biomarker-based approaches for early detection of Alzheimer's using Machine Learning.Paper published in Curieux Scientific Journal.

 Project on Pneumonia Detection using Chest X-Rays